 To create a healthy and positive competitive environment, Rogers First Set Tour – Rising Stars leaderboards are designed to reward participation as well as performance.
 Points will be awarded as follows:

-1. Participation Points: Points are awarded for each tournament a player competes in (40 points per tournament played)
+1. Participation Points: Points are awarded for each tournament a player competes in (40 points per tournament played).

-2. Bonus Participation Points: One-time bonus points are awarded to players at the end of the year if they have played in 10 or more Rising Stars tournaments in the same age category (U9 or U10) (200 bonus participation points for playing 10 tournaments)
+2. Bonus Participation Points: One-time bonus points are awarded to players at the end of the year if they have played in 10 or more Rising Stars tournaments in the same age category (U9 or U10) (200 bonus participation points for playing 10 tournaments).

-3. Tournament Points: Points are awarded for wins and ties (10 points per match win)
+3. Tournament Points: Points are awarded for wins and ties (10 points per match win).

 Fair play

 Providing a competitive environment in which all matches are contested fairly is essential to ensuring a positive experience for all players.
-Everyone must work together to make this happen including Tennis Canada, Provincial Associations, players, parents, and officials.
+Everyone must work together to make this happen including Tennis Canada, provincial associations, players, parents, and officials.

 Players are expected to follow these key Fair Play elements:

-Tennis Canada Rulebook: Rules of the Court 2022 – click here
+Tennis Canada Rulebook: Rules of the Court 2024 – click here

 Players must adhere to Tennis Alberta’s Player Code of Conduct – click here